Fall Priority Deadline: August 21, 2017

-Obtain a letter on the health care provider’s letterhead which contains the following information:
+Obtain a letter from a licensed health care provider, on the health care provider's letterhead, which contains the following information:

 - The approximate date of onset of the mental or physical illness or injury or disability giving rise to the circumstances surrounding the request for deferment, and the dates through which such condition is reasonably expected to continue;

 - The general nature of the mental or physical illness or injury or disability that gave rise to the request for deferment;